 "See?"
 Sleggar shot back to his subordinate.
 Amuro just barely resisted the urge to make a certain time honored gesture in response.

 Fraw then looked over toward Unit Beta, reflecting upon the insignia on the left shoulder and remembering what it referenced.
 "If I may ask Commander..." she began.
-"How did you become the Phoenix of Arcturus?"
+"How did you become the Eagle of Arcturus?"
 Amuro looked up as well, showing his own curiosity.

-"That sounds more like a product of luck than skill."
+"Sounds more like a product of luck than skill."
 Amuro replied.

 The Commander thought about that.
 "Probably was, but it's still a kickass nickname, and it's always fun to hear the Zeeks call it out in sheer terror." he then looked toward Unit Gamma.
 "But if you want real skill, then Sayla's one you want to hear about.
 She's a whole different story compared to me."